Shared core and types

 These are the steps to set up the two crates forming the shared core – the core itself, and the shared types crate which does type generation for the foreign languages.

-Most of these steps are going to be automated in future tooling, and published as crates.
-For now the set up is effectively a copy & paste from one of the example projects.
+We're hoping to automate some of these steps in future tooling.
+For now the set up includes some copy & paste from one of the example projects.

 Install the tools